milkiyas-web/section-B/Desktop/oop/README.md

 str.replace()
 The str.replace() method substitutes occurrences of a specific substring with another substring.
 This method does not modify the original string but returns a new modified version.

+f-strings (f"")
+f-strings (formatted string literals) allow you to embed expressions inside string literals using {}.
+This provides a more readable and concise way to format strings.

+len()
+The len() function returns the number of characters in a string (or elements in a list, tuple, etc.).

+str.join()
+The str.join() function joins a list of strings using the given string as a separator.

 Thanks,
 Milkiyas
 ETS 0937/15